Justin Robinson (musician): Life and career

 He first stepped on the stage of the Village Gate in the show First Generations of Jazz.
-From 1984 to 1986 he belonged to the McDonald's High School Jazz Band where he met Philip Harper and at the age of 18 joined the Harper Brothers with Winard Harper.
-In 1988 he joined Betty Carter’s band.
-Starting in the early 1990s, he played with Cecil Brooks III, Abbey Lincoln, Diana Ross, Little Jimmy Scott, Carnegie Hall Jazz Band, the Dizzy Gillespie All Star Band, Kate Higgins, Sam Newsome and especially Roy Hargrove, both in his big band and quintet.
-His debut recording project Justin Time (Verve, 1991), was produced by Bobby Watson and featured Eddie Henderson, Kenny Barron and Gary Bartz among others.
-On 1998’s Challenge he was accompanied by his childhood friend Stephen Scott.
+From 1984 to 1986, he belonged to the McDonald's High School Jazz Band where he met Philip Harper, and at the age of 18, joined the Harper Brothers with Winard Harper.
+In 1988, he joined Betty Carter’s band.
+Starting in the early 1990s, he played with Cecil Brooks III, Abbey Lincoln, Diana Ross, Jimmy Scott, the Carnegie Hall Jazz Band, the Dizzy Gillespie All-Star Band, Kate Higgins, Sam Newsome, and especially Roy Hargrove, both in his big band and quintet.
+His debut recording project, Justin Time (Verve, 1991), was produced by Bobby Watson and featured Eddie Henderson, Kenny Barron, and Gary Bartz, among others.
+On 1998's Challenge, he was accompanied by his childhood friend Stephen Scott.
 Robinson lives in New Jersey.

+In 1995, Robinson performed at the Charlie Parker Jazz Festival, a free concert at Tompkins Square Park.